Trying to write Korean names in English seems simple—until you look closer

 So this is what I told my students.

-I don’t care about how you spell your name, as long as you follow these rules
+I don’t care how you spell your name—follow these rules when you write Korean names in English

 Rule #2—You can’t use a capital letter in the middle of a word.

-Rule #3—Using a hyphen combines two words into one—and thus Rule #2 applies.
+Rule #3—Using a hyphen combines two words into one—and thus, Rule #2 applies.

 Following these three rules, it is acceptable to write the name 홍길동 as: